 If Culligan determines that the Audited Closing Balance Sheet is not in accordance with the Merger Agreement, the parties will endeavor to resolve their differences within thirty (30) days, failing which Culligan and New Ametek will select and retain an independent public accounting firm mutually acceptable to them (or, if they cannot agree on a mutually acceptable firm, they will cause their respective accounting firms to select such firm) (the "Third Party Firm") to resolve such differences.
 The Third Party Firm will be requested to render a decision within thirty (30) days of its selection and such decision will be final and binding.
-The fees and expenses of the Third Party Firm will be (i) paid by Culligan if less than 25% of the dollar amount of the Culligan Adjustment (as defined in the Merger Agreement) is required to be made or (ii) paid by New Ametek if more than 75% of the dollar amount of the Culligan and New Ametek if 25% or more but less than 75% of the dollar amount of the Culligan Adjustment is required to be made.
+The fees and expenses of the Third Party Firm will be (i) paid by Culligan if less than 25% of the dollar amount of the Culligan Adjustment (as defined in the Merger Agreement) is required to be made or (ii) paid by New Ametek if more than 75% of the dollar amount of the Culligan Adjustment is required to be made or (iii) shared equally by Culligan and New Ametek if 25% or more but less than 75% of the dollar amount of the Culligan Adjustment is required to be made.